TheLimePixel/bento/features.md

 Traits may also define type members which can be called directly using the scope operator on the type, or, if there is a conflict, on the trait.

 Traits are created using the `trait` keyword, and they are implemented using regular `impl` blocks.
-Just like codata objects, they may define `impl` items.
+To implement a trait with a set of type arguments the trait or the first parameter must be defined within your module and all the trait's members must be accessible at the implementation site.

 For example: